How To Get A Small Business Loan: The Step-By-Step Guide

 - Quotes from contractors and vendors

-Startup businesses without proper documentation may be required to submit other paperwork, including a business plan, resumes for all owners to prove industry experience, and financial projections.
+Startup businesses may be required to submit other paperwork, including a business plan, resumes for all owners to prove industry experience, and financial projections.

 Can I Get A Business Loan Without Collateral?

-8) Apply For Business Loans & Compare Offers
+Step 8: Apply For Business Loans & Compare Loan Offers

-Personal and business credit reports will be evaluated by the lender.
-If there are any negative items on your credit report, you will need to explain these items to the lender.
+During the application process, personal and business credit reports will be evaluated by the lender.
 All documentation will be evaluated to determine whether you qualify for the loan, including creditworthiness and ability to pay back the borrowed amount.

 After documentation has been submitted and the application completed, the approval process begins.
 For business credit cards or lines of credit, this could be almost immediate.
 For long-term loans, this process could take several weeks.